"MyPillow guy" Mike Lindell says he'd welcome suit from voting machines maker Dominion

 Lindell also addressed his widely publicized White House visit Friday.
 At one point, he was photographed waiting outside holding documents mentioning the possible imposition by a president of martial law.

 He claimed he also had a document proving there was foreign election interference and voter fraud in the presidential election.
-In a recent tweet, Lindell claimed that document showed Mr. Biden actually lost the election by 11 million votes.
+In a recent tweet, Lindell claimed that document showed Mr. Biden actually lost the election by 11 million votes — a bogus claim about the election Mr. Biden won with 81.2 million votes to Mr. Trump's 74.2 million.

 Lindell said Mr. Trump glanced at the documents, then gave them back to Lindell and directed him to the White House Counsel's office.
 Lindell wound up leaving the White House with the papers after discussing them with other administration officials, who were dismissive.
 He said he only saw the president for five minutes.